cloudflare/cloudflare-docs/content/learning-paths/modules/security/bot-management-concepts/bot-management.md

 Much in the same way, other malicious bots pretend to be friendly bots.
 They might adjust their `user-agent` to be the same as Google's, so it's hard to tell the difference between content indexing and content scraping.

-Bot management solutions give you the tools to separate bots from humans, and malicious bots from good bots.
+Bot management solutions help you separate bots from humans, and malicious bots from good bots.
+Once you know where requests are coming from, you can decide which actions your application should take, such as:

+- Allowing the request
+- Challenging or blocking the request.
+- Providing alternative content.
+- Redirecting to another page.
+- Logging the request for future investigation.